-If you process batches of transactions, or transactions that offset each other such as sales income and a credit card processing fee, the transactions shown on your bank statement may become hard to reconcile with the transactions you have recorded in Wave.
+If you process batches of transactions or transactions, that offset each other such as sales income and a credit card processing fee, the transactions which are shown on your bank statement may become hard to reconcile with the transactions you have recorded in Wave.

 When this happens, consider using an 'Undeposited Funds' Account to clarify your transactions.

 What is an 'Undeposited Funds' Account, and how do I create one?

 An 'Undeposited Funds' account is a notional, or imaginary, payment account that you can use to track the detail of transactions without confusing what you show going into and out of your real bank account(s).
 (Because this payment account is imaginary, you can call it whatever you like, but accountants have long referred to it as 'Undeposited Funds', so we'll stick with that for this explanation.
 You can also create several different 'imaginary' accounts and give them different names if that helps you to understand your bookkeeping.)

 You create an 'Undeposited Funds' account exactly the same way you would create any other Bank Account in Wave — here's a reminder, if you haven't done that in a while.
 (You can create your Undeposited Funds account as any type of Bank / Cash account, but 'Other Bank' probably makes the most sense.)

 OK, I now have an 'Undeposited Funds' account.
 What can I do with it?

 Now you have your Undeposited Funds' account, let's see how it can help clarify your bookkeeping.

 Imagine you have received five checks from your customers for five different invoices.
 You record these payments in Wave, marking the payment account as 'Checking'.
 If you now switch to Transactions and filter to just your Checking account, you will see the five individual transactions.
 Let's say they are for $100, $200, $300, $400 and $500 ($1,500 in total).